dfelinto/blender-manual/manual/modeling/meshes/properties/object_data.rst

 ==========

 An attribute is data stored per mesh element.
 Every attribute has a data type, domain and name.
-This panel only lists generic attributes which excludes all the built-in attributes like ``position`` and other attributes like vertex groups.
+This panel only lists custom attributes which excludes all the built-in attributes like ``position`` and other attributes like vertex groups.

 See :doc:`Attributes Reference </modeling/geometry_nodes/attributes_reference>` for more information.